Bl-a-nk/2D-diff-solver/README.md

 ### Component programs

-* driver.
-Calls the solver
+* driver --> Calls the solver

-* stdin.
-Reads in the Input file and intializes the variable for the computation
+* stdin --> Reads in the Input file and intializes the variable for the computation

-* diffusion_solver
-Computes the flux
+* diffusion_solver --> Computes the flux